 Fall in love with Cornwall’s climate, coastal scenery and Celtic heritage.
 Go surfing, visit the Eden Project, Lost Gardens of Heligan and sample a famous Cornish pasty!

-The pride of Devon, Dartmoor is 368 square miles of rugged, wild open spaces with mighty granite tors, historic ruins, semi-wild moorland ponies, exhilarating outdoors activities and friendly village pubs!
+The pride of Devon, Dartmoor is 368 square miles of wild open spaces offering mighty granite tors, historic ruins, semi-wild moorland ponies, lots of outdoors pursuits and friendly village pubs serving local fayre.

 Devon encompasses golden sandy beaches, fossil cliffs, medieval towns and moorland National Parks.
 Explore English Riviera towns and walk the South West Coast Path!